 If you tend to have a negative outlook, don't expect to become an optimist overnight.
 But with practice, eventually your self-talk will contain less self-criticism and more self-acceptance.
 You may also become less critical of the world around you.

-Jean Jordan is a Kinesiologist and Naturopath in Christchurch, New Zealand, but works online in NZ, Australia and the UK.
+Jean Jordan is a Kinesiologist and Naturopath who lives Christchurch, New Zealand, but works online in NZ, Australia and the UK.
 She works with clients who have chronic pain, anxiety and movement problems.

 Visit PASC website to read more.